po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/22-Stu_Wireframing/README.md

 ## Acceptance Criteria

-* It is done when my wireframe has the correct elements grouped based on the columns and rows using Google slides.
+* It is done when I have created a wireframe that has the correct elements grouped based on the columns and rows using Google slides.

 * It is done when I have completed the wireframe of the CSS snippet cheat sheet mini-project.